Our place is your place too!

-A group of community-based organisations are coming together to create a space of interactive and fun learning for all ages to show how land, water, flora, fauna, climate, and us humans, are all connected.
+A group of community-based organisations has come together to create a space for interactive and fun learning for all ages to show how land, water, flora, fauna, climate, and us humans, are all connected.

-We will be at this year’s Wanaka A&P Show – 12&13th March – under the banner of ‘OUR PLACE‘ and would like to thank the show for their support. 👏 Come and find us between Gates 5 & 6 behind the Presidents Ring.
-We look forward to creating a fun family friendly interactive space with lots of activities and can’t wait to see you there!
+We were at this year’s Wanaka A&P Show – 12&13th March – under the banner of ‘OUR PLACE‘ and would like to thank the show and our many sponsors for their support.
+We would also like to thank everyone who created, visited and enjoyed our family friendly interactive space for their enthusiasm and energy.
+Watch this space – we will be back for future community events.

 A brief summary of each organisation involved: